celestn1/viberoll-infra/README.md

 ---

 ## Contributing
 We love PRs!
 Feel free to fork, improve, and open a pull request.

 ## License
-MIT License.
-See LICENSE file.
+This project is licensed under the MIT License.